TKOaly/exam-archive-prototype/README.md

 ```// todo: make a script that does this```

+#### Bootstrapping the S3 bucket
+1. Sign in to the AWS console and navigate to S3 -> `exam-archive-files-dev`
+2. Click on the `template/` directory (directory = prefix since S3 has no real folders)
+3. Sort by name
+4. Select all objects with the checkbox on the left, Actions -> Copy
+5. Set destination to `s3://exam-archive-files-dev/<prefix>/` where `<prefix>` is the value you chose for `AWS_S3_DEV_PREFIX`.
+6. Click on Copy
+7. Repeat this for all of the pages

 #### Bootstrapping the database

 1. Download the development database dump (`db.sql`) from [here](https://github.com/TKOaly/exam-archive-dev-db-dump)